God Help the Outcasts: International versions

-At the time of its original theatrical release, the film was released in 30 versions worldwide, to which 5 more versions where added in the following years, raising the number of official versions to 35.

 Belgo-Canadian artist Lara Fabian released the official Canadian French-language single "Que Dieu aide les exclus"; her version was added to the English-language album release in Canada as an extra track.
 As she provided the singing voice for Esmeralda in the film, the French-Canadian soundtrack contains two separate renditions sung by Fabian – the film version and the single.
 Marketing coordinator for the Walt Disney Corporation (Canada) Todd Maki said "That hasn't been done before.
 Originally, when we set up the deal with Lara, it was only to have her sing during the cathedral sequence of the film, but producer Havier Ponton heard her and asked us to do a single version as well".
 Fabian said "I'm really happy doing this particular character with this song, because it's so touching...The sincerity that comes across [Esmeralda's] face and the intimacy was just amazing".

 Mietta, who voiced Esmeralda in the Italian version, won a prize as the best foreign version.